Before you start any of the tutorials you must prepare your environment so that the right tools are installed. This page helps you to achieve this.

 We need to run the following tools on your computer - without them you won’t get very far at all.

 - Java, probably already got it?
-If not, this is a good time to get started! enRoute projects target Java 8.
-The enRoute projects are affected by some breaking changes in Java 9, so for now use Java 8 only.
+If not, this is a good time to get started!
+OSGi enRoute projects target Java 8 as a minimum version.

 - Maven, a popular build tool for Java applications with an enormous repository behind it.
 Make sure that you’re on at least 3.3.9